MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-phone-authenticate.md

 manager: laurawi
 audience: Admin
 ms.topic: article
-ms.date: 07/20/2020
+ms.date: 07/21/2020
 ms.localizationpriority: Medium
 ---

-# Configure password-less sign-in on Surface Hub
+# Configure passwordless sign-in on Surface Hub

 Passwordless sign-in simplifies access to your apps, meetings, and files.
-Surface Hub supports signing in using the Microsoft Authenticator app, and FIDO2 security keys provided by your organization.
+Surface Hub supports signing in using the Microsoft Authenticator app and FIDO2 security keys provided by your organization.

 **Important:** This content is intended for users.
 To use passwordless sign-in, your IT admin must enable passwordless authentication for your organization.
 For more information, see: